dilv0055/docs/docs/framework/data/adonet/ef/modification-sql-generation.md

 ## Generating an Insert SQL Command
  For a given DbInsertCommandTree in the sample provider, the generated insert command follows one of the two insert templates below.

  The first template has a command to perform the insert given the values in the list of SetClauses, and a SELECT statement to return the properties specified in the Returning property for the inserted row if the Returning property was not null.
-The predicate element "\@@ROWCOUNT > 0" is true if a row was inserted.
+The predicate element "\@@"ROWCOUNT" > 0" is true if a row was inserted.
 The predicate element "keyMemberI =  keyValueI &#124; scope_identity()" takes the shape  "keyMemberI =  scope_identity()" only if keyMemeberI is a store-generated key, because scope_identity() returns the last identity value inserted into an identity (store-generated) column.

 ```
 -- first insert Template